 When compiling something like this website, a number of different resources come into play.
-Over the years some authors have invested considerable time and resources of their own in researching and cataloging who the various pueblo artists are (were), where they are (were), what they made, what awards they have won, who they are related to, etc. It's not an easy undertaking as so much of the data is essentially contained as "oral history."
+Over the years some authors have invested considerable time and resources of their own in researching and cataloging who the various pueblo artists are (were), where they are (were), what they made, what awards they earned, who they are related to, etc. It's not an easy undertaking as so much of the data is essentially contained as "oral history."
 That said, there are some reputable and reliable sources available for those who chose to dig deeper into the subject of Puebloan pottery.
 I first started building this site as part of my own immersive education process.

 My text for this website has come from collecting tidbits of data from all across the web and from many of the artists themselves in face-to-face situations.
-That collection/compilation process has shown me the need for a website such as this because so many purveyors of Southwestern Pueblo pottery on the web have simply copy-pasted all their biographical data about the artists, oftentimes using books compiled 20 or more years ago that were based on questionable data collection methods.
-When it comes to family trees and who an artist most likely is (was), some of those books are simply wrong.
+That collection/compilation process has shown me the need for a website such as this because so many purveyors of Southwestern, Mata Ortiz and Pueblo pottery on the web have simply copy-pasted all their biographical data about the artists.
+Many of them use books compiled in the 1990s (or before) that were based on questionable data collection methods.
+When it comes to family trees and who an artist most likely is (or was), some of those books are simply wrong.
 And so many who have copied that data have tried to dress it up a bit, only to muddy the waters further.
 My effort here has been to clear the waters a bit and inject some new data into the stream.
 That said, I know I'm significantly more successful in simply displaying a few of their creations than I am in saying anything meaningful about their lives...

-All that said, there are some good resources out there if you search wide and far.
+There are some other good resources out there, too, if you search wide and far.
 The problem is there is so little about so many of the artists in my list and so much of what there is is copy-pasted misinformation.
 I list here only those I have used for more than a hint of data here and there.